Mr Peter Lusis

-Interests: Energy systems planning and optimisation, community-scale energy projects, climate change adaption
+Research interests: Energy systems planning and optimisation, community-scale energy projects, climate change adaption.

 Peter Lusis is a 2nd year PhD candidate in Energy Systems Planning at the Monash Faculty of Information Technology.
 In October 2018, he won a ‘Highly Commended’ Award at an Australian Institute of Energy (AIE) poster competition during the All-Energy conference.
 And last November, he joined the Monash COP24 delegation to Poland.